simonmichael/hledger/doc/SPEC-lots.md

 assignments) is known: every entry shape then classifies identically to its fully-explicit form (#2686, #2690, #2692).
-The few lot-related steps that must run before balancing use *shape* checks (cost basis annotations, lotful commodities, `lots:` account tags, amount signs and prices) rather than classification tags.
+The few lot-related steps that must run before balancing use *shape* checks (cost basis annotations, lotful commodities, amount signs and prices) rather than classification tags.

 Pre-balancing: